tiffanyluvii/tiffanyluvii.github.io/docs/index.md

-# **An Analysis of the Different Factors that Affect The Priority Level a 911 Call is Classified As.**
+# **An Analysis of the Different Factors that Affect the Priority Classification of a 911 Call.**

 ###### Fall 2024 Data Science Project
 ###### Collaborators: Ryan Eldho, Tiffany Lu, Akshay Badrinathan, Eli Choi